 Short-term Care: ER Visits

-Measures the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+This metric tracks the number of emergency room visits per thousand days of short-term patient care.

 Short-term Care: Facilitates Functional Improvement